-If you typically decorate your home for fall — including Thanksgiving — and not just Halloween, opt for double-duty decor.
-You’ll save considerable cash if you decorate for one holiday instead of two, and many fall-themed decorations work equally well for either holiday.
+If you typically decorate your home for other fall holidays, like Thanksgiving, opt for double-duty decor.
+You can save considerable cash if you decorate for one holiday instead of two, and many fall-themed decorations work equally well for either holiday.

 18. Choose Reusable Decor

 For example, forgo carving up the annual jack-o’-lantern and instead opt for a fake one.
 Even an inexpensive light-up one will keep for years.
 Compare that to the average price of buying a fresh pumpkin each year.
 They typically cost $10 to $20 each, depending on the size.

 And you can even get extra mileage out of some of these decorations by reusing them for other holidays.
 For example, you can reuse leaf garlands for Thanksgiving and battery-operated candles for Christmas.

 19. Invest in Quality

-You pay more upfront if you go this route, but when you invest more in high-quality goods that will last through the years, it saves you more in the long run.
+You pay more upfront if you go this route, but when you invest more in high-quality goods that last years, it saves you more in the long run.
 That’s because you develop a stock of supplies you can pull from yearly without having to rebuy.

 If you’re on a tight budget, make it easier to stock up on quality decorations by investing in only one or two high-end pieces per year.
-That way, you’ll build a stash over time without having to shell out a lot all at once.
+That way, you build a stash over time without having to shell out a lot all at once.